-Paragon Testing Research Grants are intended to nurture research relationships between Paragon’s Test Research and Development unit and experts in the field of measurement and language assessment.
-The purpose of the collaboration is to:
+Paragon Testing Research Grants are intended to support high-quality research in the field of measurement and language assessment.
+The purpose of the funding is to:

-Paragon’s tests include the Canadian English Language Proficiency Index Program (CELPIP) which consists of CELPIP-General and CELPIP-General LS, the Language Proficiency Index (LPI), and the Canadian Academic English Language (CAEL) Assessment.
+Paragon’s tests include the Canadian English Language Proficiency Index Program (CELPIP) which consists of CELPIP-General and CELPIP-General LS, and the Canadian Academic English Language Computer Edition (CAEL CE).
 For more information about these tests, please refer to the following websites:

 CELPIP-General and CELPIP-General LS:

-The 2017-18 Paragon Testing Research Grants encourage project submissions in the following areas:
+The 2018-19 Paragon Testing Research Grants encourage project submissions related the following areas of interest:

 Faculty members and research scientists at universities and research institutes are eligible to apply.
 Preference will be given to researchers affiliated with Canadian universities/institutes and Canadian citizens or permanent residents of Canada affiliated with universities/institutes abroad.

 Paragon Testing Research Grants fund research projects up to a maximum of $30,000CAD (including institutional overhead).
 Paragon will not consider projects that involve substantial travel costs, funded release from academic and teaching commitments, stipends to the primary investigator, or the purchase of expensive equipment.

 Projects will be funded for a period of one year and should be completed within that one-year period.
 The disbursement of Paragon Testing Research Grants will be made in three stages with each disbursement depending on the achievement of the following project benchmarks: